mxcl/PromiseKit/Documentation/GettingStarted.md

 The distinction is that with promises your functions returns *promises*.
 So for each handler in our chain we return a promise.
 By doing this we can call `then`.
-Each `then` waits on its promise, so the chains resolve procedural, one at a time.
+Each `then` waits on its promise, so the chains resolve procedurally, one at a time.

 A Promise represents the future value of an asynchronous task.
 It has a type that represents the type of object it wraps.
 In the above example `login` is a